davatorium/rofi/doc/rofi-theme.5.markdown

 * Format: linear-gradient(stop color,stop1, color, stop2 color, ...);
 * Format: linear-gradient(to direction, stop color,stop1, color, stop2 color, ...);
   where direction is:   top,left,right,bottom.
+* Format: linear-gradient(angle, stop color,stop1, color, stop2 color, ...);
+  Angle in deg,rad,grad (as used in color).

 Where the path is a string, and stop color is of type color.